 But current economic forecasts and our 'New Normal' demands that we all review our cost structures.
 In businesses selling only their time and expertise, that means applying the blow torch to every process.

 The reality is in this business only two packages would be necessary to eliminate the time wasted rekeying data, a job management system, and an accounting system.

 Therefore, it’s vital that the data you’re using to generate essential reports is easily obtained, based on a single source of truth.

+Food for thought?
 How efficient are the systems your business is using?